 She is pretty much the go-to person for all things virtual assistance and starting a VA business.
 She helps other moms learn how to start their own VA business so that they can also have time and financial freedom.

 I suggest checking grabbing her FREE virtual assistant checklist & starter kit to learn how you can start your own VA business.
-She also has a Business Jumpstart Challenge that you can enroll in if you’re really ready to get started.
+She also has a Become Booked Out Webinar that you can enroll in if you’re really ready to get started.

 Do you enjoy reading?
 Then proofreading can be the work from home job for you.